flocasts/nestjs-google-pubsub-connector/README.md

-# NestJS Google Pubsub Microservice
+# NestJS Google Pubsub Connector

 This package includes two pieces, a NestJS microservice strategy and a client proxy, to enable easy integration with Google PubSub.